Phreatia micrantha: Taxonomy and naming

-The native fan orchid was first formally described in 1834 by Achille Richard who gave it the name Oberonia micrantha and published the description in Voyage de la corvette l'Astrolabe: exécuté par ordre du roi, pendant les années 1826-1827-1828-1829.
+Native fan orchid was first formally described in 1834 by Achille Richard who gave it the name Oberonia micrantha and published the description in Voyage de la corvette l'Astrolabe: exécuté par ordre du roi, pendant les années 1826-1827-1828-1829.
 In 1859 John Lindley changed the name to Phreatia micrantha.
 The specific epithet (micrantha) is derived from the Ancient Greek words mikros meaning "small" or "little" and anthos meaning "flower".

 Distribution and habitat

 Phreatia micrantha usually grows on rainforest trees sometimes on rocks.
 It is most common on mossy branches over streams.
 It is found on the Bismarck Archipelago, New Guinea, the Solomon Islands, Queensland (Australia), Fiji, Niue, New Caledonia, Samoa, Santa Cruz Island, Tonga, Vanuatu, the Wallis and Futuna Islands and the Mariana Islands.
 In Queensland it occurs between the Iron Range and Tully River on the Cape York Peninsula.